Looking Ahead with Our Year In Review 2021 Recap

 *Update: Nala sadly passed away on February 21st, 2022.
 She fought hard and she fought until the very end.
 We miss this strong and darling girl every day but are honored by the memories she made with us.*

-As we closed out 2021 with many emotions, we are starting to look forward to the brighter plans of 2022.
+As we closed out 2021 with many emotions, we are starting to look forward to the brighter plans for 2022.
 More to come soon, but, until then, wishing you all a happy and safe new beginning.